 We honor the insights and participation of all of our community members, knowing that isolation undermines collective liberation.

 We meet each others’ needs as we build toward liberation, knowing that state solutions inevitably extend into further control over lives.

 As brown, black and queer-bodied disabled people we bring flexibility and creative nuance that go beyond able-bodied/minded normativity, to be in community with each other.

 No body or mind can be left behind – only mobbing together can we accomplish the revolution we require.

 Read our Syllabus on Google Drive!
 It was created as a resource to learn more about disability justice and mutual aid.
 The articles, chapters, and facebook posts are generally pretty short and can be investigated at your own pace.

 You may be interested in Care Work by Leah Lakshmi Piepzna-Samarasinha (audiobook available here) and Skin, Tooth, and Bone by Sins Invalid.
+Alice Wong’s Disability Visibility Project was recently released.
 You may also be want to read dean spade’s Mutual Aid Syllabus, which includes resources about many mutual aid movements.

 Check us out on Facebook!
-We have a page that’s open to the public, as well as a group that’s specifically for sick and disabled folks.
+We have a page that’s open to the public, as well as a group that’s specifically for sick and disabled folks in the Portland Metro OR and Vancouver WA area.
 We would love your participation.
 We included a feed of our Facebook page here so that you can see the articles we post without having to be on social media.